eddieGong2604/portfolio/content/featured/Dynamics Recruit/index.md

   - PostgreSQL
 ---

-I've worked with a recruitment agent in UK to craft an ideal platform would offer a unified solution, streamlining the recruitment process
+We've worked with a recruitment agent in UK to craft an ideal platform would offer a unified solution, streamlining the recruitment process